Stroke

 We Make It Happen.

 Neuroplasticity is the brain's ability to reorganize itself by forming new neural connections after injury.
-After a stroke, healthy brain regions can take over functions previously performed by damaged areas โ but this requires the right stimulus: repetitive, intensive, task-specific movement practice.
+Healthy brain regions can take over functions performed by damaged areas β but this requires the right stimulus: repetitive, intensive, task-specific movement practice.

 Use it or lose it